josiah-roberts/justcallme.ryan/md/cfa2.md

 <!-- My parents are too far gone.
 If they were somehow to be operated on, I don't think they could go on without it.
 I have some hope for my brother and my sisters.
 They are all strong. -->

-I awaken --> Grief --> Leaving
+~~music-item track="Last Day" title="Selah" artist="WDL" youtube="https://youtu.be/33oWtJlQHqY" spotify="https://open.spotify.com/track/4IiBxoKyZxnAG46yl7KYNH?si=tuHBGk7UR0ir-8L9WyPjnQ" right="true"~~

-~~music-item track="Last Day" title="Selah" artist="WDL" youtube="https://youtu.be/33oWtJlQHqY" spotify="https://open.spotify.com/track/4IiBxoKyZxnAG46yl7KYNH?si=tuHBGk7UR0ir-8L9WyPjnQ"~~
+---

-# Part II — 92 Megaparsecs from CfA2 Great Wall
+# II: 92 Megaparsecs from CfA2 Great Wall

 Behold the glory --> section hook
 _"Why do they fear?"_ They fear because reality is far more beautify and terrible than they can bear to behold.
 FK:how-could-they-live-without-god